densitydesign/wlm-backend/README.md

 Contains entities types to search on wikidata, formatted as follows: `{ "q_number": "Q57821", "label": "Fortificazione" },`

 ###### 2. SPARQL-query.txt
 Contains the template for the SPARQL query to be performed on WikiData.
-You need to replace `wd:Q_NUMBER_TYPE` with the Q-number corresponding to the entity you are searching for (e.g., `wd: Q57821 # Fortificazione`)
+The script `query.py` automatically replaces `wd:Q_NUMBER_TYPE` with the Q-number corresponding to the entity it is searching for (e.g., `wd:Q_NUMBER_TYPE` > `wd: Q57821 # Fortificazione`)

 ###### 3. query.py
-This is th first script to run.
 It takes every item from `types_to_search.json` and compiles a SPARQL query.
-Query are performed individually to avoid hitting timeouts of the WD query service.
+Queries are performed individually to avoid hitting timeouts of the WD query service.
 Results of each query are stored individually in the `data` folder as `.json` files.

 Every monument is stored as a dictionary.
 Properties ending with `"_n"` contain semicolumn-separated values.
 Example:
 ````